SPDoctor/CordovaReactStarter/README.md

 1. To check the web site builds, run the command *yarn run build* (or *npm run build*).
 1. You can verify that Webpack has generated a website in the /www directory.
 1. To run the solution as a web application, run the command *yarn start* (or *npm start*).
+1. Make a change to a source file, for example /src/components/hello.tsx and notice that the browser page updates.
 1. Install the cordova browser platform (*cordova platform add browser*).
 1. Verify that Cordova is working by running the command *cordova run browser*.
+1. Note that the page in the browser is almost the same as before but there is no live update in this case.
 1. Run the commands to add the platforms you want to support (e.g. *cordova platform add android*).
 1. If you want to run on a device, make sure it is connected, otherwise you will get an emulator.
 1. Build and run the platform (e.g. *cordova run android*).